Go Ad-Free

 Overdosing on NSAIDs:

-A new study suggests that many people exceed the daily limit of OTC ibuprofen (Pharmacoepidemiology & Drug Safety, Jan.
+A study suggests that many people exceed the daily limit of OTC ibuprofen (Pharmacoepidemiology & Drug Safety, Jan.
 26, 2018).
 They may also take two different NSAIDs during the same day, without realizing it.

 Someone might be relying on Motrin IB for a backache during the day and Aleve PM to get to sleep at night.
 The Motrin IB contains ibuprofen and the Aleve contains naproxen.
 Both are NSAIDs.